Poverty in Africa: Human resources

+A segment of Africa's population receive low wages or do not have stable employment.
+Real wages increased from 2006 to 2017, but the continent's average real wages has since been declining.
+As many as 85% of people in Africa subsist on less than $5.50 per day.

+Two-thirds of the labor force are men and one-third are women.
+Women on average receive lower wages than men.

+The International Labour Organization (ILO) recommends legislation and minimum wage policies to address low wages and wage inequalities in Africa.
+The ILO also encourages the promotion collective bargaining that covers a large part of worker population and addresses gender pay gaps.

 The widespread availability of cheap labor has often perpetuated policies that encourage inefficient agricultural and industrial practices, leaving Africa further impoverished.
 For example, author P.J.
 O'Rourke noted on his trip to Tanzania for his book Eat the Rich that gravel was produced with manual labor (by pounding rocks with tools), wherein almost everywhere else in the world machines did the same work far more cheaply and efficiently.
 He used Tanzania as an example of a nation with superb natural resources that nevertheless was among the poorest nations in the world.

+Education

 Education is also a major problem, even in the wealthier nations.
 Illiteracy rates are high although a good proportion of Africans speak at least two languages and a number speak three (generally their native language, a neighbouring or trade language, and a European language).
 Higher education is almost unheard of, although certain universities in Egypt and South Africa have excellent reputations.
 However, some African nations have a paucity of persons with university degrees, and advanced degrees are rare in most areas.
 As such, the continent, for the most part, lacks scientists, engineers, and even teachers.
 The seeming parody of aid workers attempting to teach trilingual people English is not entirely untrue.

-South Africa under apartheid is an excellent example of how an adverse situation can further degrade.
-The largely black population earlier wished to learn English (black South Africans saw it as a way to unite themselves as they speak several different native languages).